microsoft/debugpy/CONTRIBUTING.md

 0.00s - Received command: CMD_SET_BREAK 111     3       1       python-line     C:\Users\rchiodo\source\repos\PyDev.Debugger\tests_python\resources\_debugger_case_remove_breakpoint.py 7       None    None    None
 ```

-In order to debug a failure you'd look for the CMDs you expect and then see where the CMDs deviate.
+In order to investigate a failure you'd look for the CMDs you expect and then see where the CMDs deviate.
 At that point you'd add logging around what might have happened next.

 ## Using modified debugpy in Visual Studio Code
 To test integration between debugpy and Visual Studio Code, the latter can be directed to use a custom version of debugpy in lieu of the one bundled with the Python extension.
 This is done by specifying `"debugAdapterPath"` in `launch.json` - it must point at the root directory of the *package*, which is `src/debugpy` inside the repository: